MicrosoftDocs/dynamics365smb-docs/business-central/faqs-chat-with-copilot.md

 [!INCLUDE[production-ready-preview-dynamics365](includes/production-ready-preview-dynamics365.md)]

-These frequently asked questions (FAQ) describe the AI impact of Chat with Copilot in [!INCLUDE[prod_short](includes/prod_short.md)].
+These frequently asked questions (FAQ) describe the AI impact of Chat with Copilot in [!INCLUDE[prod_short](includes/prod_short.md)]

 ## What is Chat with Copilot?

-Chat with Copilot is an interactive feature that answers questions and finds business data related to Business Central, without users having to navigate the user interface or the product documentation.
-Chat with Copilot pane is available from anywhere in the Business Central client.
+Chat with Copilot, also referred as chat, is an interactive feature that answers questions and finds business data related to Business Central, without users having to navigate the user interface or the product documentation.
+The Copilot pane is available from anywhere in the Business Central client.

 Users ask questions in natural language, like "How do I deliver goods to my customers directly from my vendors?" or "Do we have any office chairs in stock for under $600?".
-In response, chat with Copilot provides answers in natural language.
+In response, Copilot provides answers in natural language.
 Depending on the questions, answers can include plain text, links to records or pages in Business Central, and links to Business Central help articles on Microsoft Learn.

 ## What are capabilities of Chat with Copilot?

-Chat with Copilot offers the following distinct skills:
+Chat offers the following distinct skills:

 ### Explain and guide

 Users can ask Copilot to expain a specific concept related to Business Central, like what are dimensions, or provide guidance on how to complete a task, like how to post a sales order.
-Chat with Copilot searches the official Business Central documentation published by Microsoft, and provides an answer based on the documentation.
+Copilot searches the official Business Central documentation published by Microsoft, and provides an answer based on the documentation.

 - Copilot uses Microsoft Learn Knowledge Service (not Bing web search) to semantically search only Dynamics 365 Business Central documentation on Microsoft Learn.